 After building everything from multi-family projects to ski resort developments, Jay became a pioneer in the medical cannabis industry in 2009 by founding Boulder Kind Care (BKC).
 His background gave him a keen advantage in understanding regulation, building processes and operations, and BKC quickly became one of the most successful medical cannabis businesses in Colorado.
 One of the key areas that lead to BKC’s success was its ability to consistently produce large amounts of high quality, pharmaceutical-grade cannabis.
 It was Jay’s vision in design and process that made the facilities state-of-the-art.
 In the spring of 2012, Jay sold his business in order to dedicate his time to business consulting and advocacy.
 CANNA Advisors has been a Member of NCIA since its founding and BKC was a Founding Member.

-Jessica Billingsley has built and managed technology operations with an emphasis on executive management, strategic relationships, culture, financials, support, accounting, infrastructure, and intellectual property.
-Jessica’s strategic vision and strong team building skills result in cohesive teams and year over year high revenue returns with large profit margins.
-Jessica has been a successful founder, owner, director, COO, and CEO of companies with revenue exceeding eleven million ($11M).
-She holds a Communications and Computer Science degree from the University of Georgia.
-Jessica is co-founder and COO of MJ Freeway.
-Jessica is a member of the Board of Directors of NCIA and MJ Freeway is a Founding and Sustaining Member.
+Jessica is a highly-regarded executive in the software industry and has built and managed technology operations with an emphasis on executive management, strategic relationships, culture, financials, support, accounting, infrastructure, and intellectual property.
+Jessica’s strategic vision and strong team-building skills result in cohesive teams and year-over-year high revenue returns with large profit margins.
+She is distinguished by her unrelenting focus on providing superior customer service at all times.
+Jessica has been a successful founder, owner, director, COO, and CEO of companies with revenues exceeding eleven million ($11M).

 Jill Lamoureux is a former cannabis dispensary operator and the lead application consultant for Denver Relief Consulting.
 In addition to establishing one of Colorado’s most respected multi-location dispensary and cultivation operations, Jill has earned national recognition for her expertise in best practice and operating standards and serves as a subject matter advisor for BOTEC.
 Jill developed the first third-party certification program based on the American Herbal Products Association marijuana standards and works with clients navigating complex licensing and application processes throughout the United States and in Canada.
 She was the second board chair for NCIA and currently serves on the Women’s CannaBusiness Network board.